AlexSkrypnyk/customizer/README.md

   // Here you can remove any sections from the composer.json file that are not
   // needed for the project before all dependencies are updated.
   //
-  // You can also additionally processAnswers files.
+  // You can also additionally process files.
 }
 ```